Destination Brand Preference. Not happening.

 Use What You Know

 Humans have a difficult time voicing emotional decision-making and there is good reason for this.
-Emotional choice is really a reflection of our own values and identity and has nothing to do with the destination’s value.
+Emotional choice is really a reflection of our own values and identity.
+It has nothing to do with the destination’s value.
 Travelers choose themselves.

 This is the time to win, when political differences can be mitigated and a preferred market position can be claimed.